szhem/log4j-json-layout/README.md

     log4j.appender.stdout.layout.tags=spring,logstash
     log4j.appender.stdout.layout.fields=type:log4j,format:json

+The message will look like the following one:

+    {
+        "format": "json",
+        "type": "log4j",
+        "level": "INFO",
+        "logger": "root",
+        "message": "Hello World",
+        "source_host": "vm",
+        "tags": ["spring", "logstash"],
+        "@timestamp": "2013-11-17T11:03:02.025Z",
+        "thread": "main",
+        "@version": "1"
+    }

 #### Logging source path

-If the layout is configured with an instance of `FileAppender` or any of its subclasses then the path of the file the log messages are sent to will also be included into the message:
+If the layout is configured with an instance of `FileAppender` or any of its subclasses then the path of the file, the log messages are sent to, will also be included into the message:

     log4j.appender.out=org.apache.log4j.RollingFileAppender
     log4j.appender.out.layout=com.github.szhem.logstash.log4j.LogStashJsonLayout